VikramReddy14/assignment2-yadavally/README.md

 # Pithy Quotes

-> No problem can be solved from the same level of consciousness that created it.-*Albert Einstein*<br>
+> "No problem can be solved from the same level of consciousness that created it."-*Albert Einstein*<br>
-> Imagination is more important than knowledge.-*Albert Einstein*
+> "Imagination is more important than knowledge."-*Albert Einstein*